CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_file.md

                     },
                     {
                         "name": "primary_diagnosis",
-                        "description": "The diagnosis instance that qualified a subject for inclusion on a ResearchProject", "mode": "NULLABLE",
+                        "description": "The diagnosis instance that qualified a subject for inclusion on a ResearchProject.", "mode": "NULLABLE",
                         "type": "STRING"
                     },
                     {
                         "name": "age_at_diagnosis",
-                        "description": "The age in days of the individual at the time of diagnosis", "mode": "NULLABLE",
+                        "description": "The age in days of the individual at the time of diagnosis.", "mode": "NULLABLE",
                         "type": "INTEGER"
                     },
                     {
                         "name": "morphology",
-                        "description": "Code that represents the histology of the disease using the third edition of the International Classification of Diseases for Oncology, published in 2000, used principally in tumor and cancer registri", "mode": "NULLABLE",
+                        "description": "Code that represents the histology of the disease using the third edition of the International Classification of Diseases for Oncology, published in 2000, used principally in tumor and cancer registries for coding the site (topography) and the histology (morphology) of neoplasms.", "mode": "NULLABLE",
                         "type": "STRING"
                     },